Also Called: Bonnet Shark, Bonnetnose Shark, Shovelhead

 Approach: Fishing for Bonnethead sharks is similar to chasing smaller game.
 You can simply drop a baited hook in the water or, if you prefer the challenge, catch them on a fly lure.

-Tackle: A basic, but fairly tough rod and reel, a minimum 20-pound test line and a circle hook is all you need to catch Bonnethead sharks.
+Tackle: A basic, but fairly tough rod and reel, a minimum 20-pound test line and a circle hook is all you need to for Bonnethead shark fishing.

 If desired, you can keep up to one Bonnethead shark per person per day, with no size limit.